particle1331/computational-linear-algebra/notes.md

 * **A nondiagonalizable matrix.** The matrix $\bold A = [[1, 0], [1, 1]]$ has eigenvalues are $\lambda_1 = \lambda_2 = 1$ with eigenvectors of the form $\bold v = [0, t]^\top$ for nonzero $t \in \mathbb R$.
 It follows that $\bold A$ is not diagonalizable since it has at most one linearly independent eigenvectors &mdash; not enough to span $\mathbb R^2.$ <br><br>

 * (4.56) **Symmetric product of two symmetric matrices.** Suppose $\bold S$ and $\bold T$ are symmetric matrices.
-What is the condition so that their product $\bold S \bold T$ is symmetric?
+What is the condition so that their product $\bold S \bold T$ is symmetric, i.e. $(\bold S \bold T)^\top = \bold S \bold T$?
 Observe that $(\bold S \bold T)^\top = \bold T ^\top \bold S ^\top = \bold T \bold S.$ Thus, the product of two symmetric matrices is symmetric if and only if the matrices commute.
-This works for a very small class of matrices, such as zeros or constant diagonal matrices.
+This works for a very small class of matrices, e.g. zeros or constant diagonal matrices.
-In the case of $2 \times 2$ matrices, this is satisfied most naturally by  matrices with constant diagonal entries &mdash; this is just a quirk that does not generalize to higher dimensional matrices.
+In the case of $2 \times 2$ matrices, this is satisfied most naturally by  matrices with constant diagonal entries &mdash; a quirk that does not generalize to higher dimensions.
-The lack of symmetry, i.e. $\bold S \bold T \neq \bold T \bold S$, turns out to be extremely important in machine-learning, multivariate statistics, and signal processing, and is a core part of the reason why linear classifiers are so successful [[Lec 56, Q&A]](https://www.udemy.com/course/linear-algebra-theory-and-implementation/learn/lecture/10738628#questions/13889570/):
+The lack of symmetry turns out to be extremely important in machine-learning, multivariate statistics, and signal processing, and is a core part of the reason why linear classifiers are so successful [[Lec 56, Q&A]](https://www.udemy.com/course/linear-algebra-theory-and-implementation/learn/lecture/10738628#questions/13889570/):
     >  "The lack of symmetry means that $\bold C=\bold B^{-1} \bold A$ is not symmetric, which means that $\bold C$ has non-orthogonal eigenvectors.
 In stats/data science/ML, most linear classifiers work by using generalized eigendecomposition on two data covariance matrices $\bold B$ and $\bold A$, and the lack of symmetry in $\bold C$ turns a compression problem into a separation problem."

     (???)<br><br>